Kucier/.github/README.md

-# .github
+# Kucier
 Kucier is a privacy focused messenger with no BS, no stories, no apple and no adds.
 Functional, customizable but not bloated.
 And again, no apple support ever!